How to use this loan EMI calculator

 What does the amortization schedule show?

 It shows how each payment is split between principal and interest.
 Early payments are interest-heavy, while later payments go mostly toward principal.
-The yearly view summarises this for each year of your loan.
+Click any year row to expand it and see the month-by-month breakdown.